Carson City, Nevada: Transportation

 There are four highways in the city: Nevada State Route 28, U.S. Route 395, U.S. Route 50, and Interstate 580, its only freeway.
 Phase 1 of the Carson City Freeway Project from US 395, just north of the city, to US 50 was completed in February 2006, and Phase 2A, extending from Rt.
 50 to Fairview Drive, was officially opened on September 24, 2009.
 Phase 2B, Fairview Drive to Rt.
 50, was completed in August 2017.
-Prior to 2012, Carson City was one of only five state capitals not directly served by an interstate highway; the city lost this distinction when I-580 was extended into the city limits.
+Prior to 2012, Carson City was one of the only five state capitals not directly served by an interstate highway until I-580 was extended into the city limits.

 Carson City's first modern bus system, Jump Around Carson, or JAC, opened to the public in October 2005.
 JAC uses a smaller urban bus ideal for Carson City.
 Tahoe Transportation District connects Gardnerville with Carson City.

 However, there is virtually no ground public transportation to other destinations.
-Passenger trains haven't served Carson City since 1950, when the Virginia and Truckee Railroad was shut down.
-Greyhound Lines stopped their bus services to the town in 2006 and Amtrak discontinued their connecting thruway bus to Sacramento, California in 2008.
+Passenger trains have not served Carson City since 1950, when the Virginia and Truckee Railroad was shut down.
+Greyhound Lines stopped their bus services to the town in 2006 and Amtrak discontinued their connecting thruway bus to Sacramento, California, in 2008.
 There is now only a limited Monday – Friday RTC bus service, to Reno which is still served by both Greyhound and Amtrak, as well as Eastern Sierra Transit Authority service from Lone Pine to Reno.

 Carson City is also served by the Carson Airport, which is a regional airport in the northern part of the city.
 Reno–Tahoe International Airport, which is 28 mi away, handles domestic commercial flights.